JacobHorstmeier/foodease-angular-rails/NOTES.md

-Filter Shopping List and Cookbook Recipes in Alphabetical order.
 Add a Page # indicator.
 "Page 1 of 5"
 mobile responsive tabs for Search Results and All Ingredients by putting each pannel into a component.
 Create HealthLabelsController and move login from HomeController.